timescale/docs/timescaledb/tutorials/financial-candlestick-tick-data/create-candlestick-aggregates.md

 aggregate.
 This means that no special triggers or stored procedures are needed to refresh the data over time.

-And finally, continuous aggregates are real-time by default.
-Any new raw tick data that is inserted between refreshes will be automatically appended to the materialized data.
+Finally, continuous aggregates are real-time by default.
+Any new raw tick data that is inserted between refreshes is automatically appended to the materialized data.
 This keeps your candlestick data up-to-date without having to write special SQL to UNION data from multiple views and tables.

-Continuous aggregates are often used to power dashboards and other user-facing applications (e.g. price charts) where query performance and timeliness of your data matter.
+Continuous aggregates are often used to power dashboards and other user-facing applications, like price charts, where query performance and timeliness of your data matter.

-Let’s see how to create different candlestick time buckets - 1 minute, 1 hour, and 1 day - using continuous aggregates with different refresh policies!
+Let's see how to create different candlestick time buckets - 1 minute, 1 hour, and 1 day - using continuous aggregates with different refresh policies.

 ### 1-minute candlestick
-To create a continuous aggregate of 1-minute candlestick data, you provide the candlestick query shown above as the definition of the continuous aggregate to create the view.
+To create a continuous aggregate of 1-minute candlestick data, provide the candlestick query shown above as the definition of the continuous aggregate to create the view.